AdobeDocs/journey-optimizer.en/help/using/campaigns/modify-stop-campaign.md

 >
 >The "Open draft version" icon next to a **[!UICONTROL Live]** or **[!UICONTROL Scheduled]** status indicates that a new version of the campaign has been created and has not been activated yet.
 [Learn more](modify-stop-campaign.md#modify).

 When an error occurs within one of your campaigns, a warning icon appears alongside the campaign's status.
 Click on it to display information regarding the alert.
-These alerts may occur in various situations, such as when the campaign message has not been published or if the chosen surface is incorrect.
+These alerts may occur in various situations, such as when the campaign message has not been published or if the chosen configuration is incorrect.

 ![](assets/campaign-alerts.png)